TY APONTE

 (6th Degree Black Belt)

-SHOTOKAN KARATEDO
+SHOTOKAN KARATE

 CHIEF INSTRUCTOR